Skip to content

 At one time the small rivers of the North Country were the focus of commerce.
 Today, the rivers are quiet; the surviving mills are no longer the center of activity.
 Few if any other areas can offer so many rivers with such easy and numerous access points.
 There are more than 200 rivers, ponds, and lakes in St. Lawrence County and also part of the Adirondack Park, which boasts more than 3,000.
 As the rivers finish their rush out of the mountains they begin, but never fully settle down.
 Waterfalls and low water rapids are numerous along all the rivers and dams often block the way.

-STLCtrails.com provides an interactive list of recommended kayak/canoe paddles throughout St. Lawrence County for all experience levels, from beginner to pro.
+STLCtrails.com provides an interactive list of recommended kayak and canoe paddles throughout St. Lawrence County for all experience levels, from beginner to pro.

 Need Rental Equipment?